 Please email your transcript or resume along UT Dallas NetID (initials and letters, abc190001) to Clark@utdallas.edu.

 Program Length and Time Commitment

 How long is the program?
 Do I have to attend all the days?

-The program is one single session June 1 through July 31 and includes a mandatory luncheon on July 4th.
-You will be required to attend the entire program, several mandatory events, as well as two additional events.
+The program is one single session from May 28 - August 2, 2024, including attending a mandatory orientation and luncheon on July 4.
+You will be required to participate in the entire program, all mandatory events, and two additional events.